-Accommodation Administration Guidelines 7j Text-to-Speech for the Mathematics Assessments in Spanish (Fall Block 2016 SR/PNP Reference CB and CD; Spring 2017 SR/PNP Reference CD) Identification for SR/PNP: Student's SR/PNP must have Text-to-Speech in Spanish selected.
-Once a student is placed into a test session, the student will be assigned a form with embedded text-to-speech on the online bilingual form.
+Acco ommodation Administration Guidelines 7j Text-to-Speech for the Mathematics Assessments in Spanish (Fall Block 2017 SR/ PNP Reference CB and CD; Spring 2018 SR/PNP Reference CD) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Text-to-Speech in Spanish selected.
+Once a student is placed into a test session, the student will be assigned a form with embedded text-to-speech on the online Spanish form.
 Proctor caching is strongly encouraged.
 If this content is not cached, it may present challenges for students during testing.
 The volume level must be determined prior to testing.
 Once testing begins, the volume cannot be changed.
 Student must be tested in a separate setting if unable to wear headphones.
 Test Administrator Training: Refer to the Text-to-Speech Tutorial on parcc.pearson.com for training on functionality.
 Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
-Differences Between Text Only and Text Plus Graphics: Text Plus Graphics - Reads all printed text and the hidden alternate text descriptions for images.
-Text Only - Reads printed text but does not read any alternate text descriptions for images.
-During Testing: The student selects the "Text-to-Speech Player" icon on the toolbar on the right side of the screen.
-The test is read aloud to the student in Spanish using embedded text-to-speech software, IF ALLOWED BY STATE POLICY.
-The student may pause and resume the audio as needed.
-To choose a speed (slow, normal, fast), select the "Text-to-Speech Settings" icon.
-Once the test begins, the volume level cannot be changed.
-Student must be tested in a separate setting if unable to wear headphones.
-7k Human Reader for the Mathematics Assessments in Spanish (or other languages) (SR/PNP Reference CB and CE) ■ Identification for SR/PNP: Student's SR/PNP must have Human Reader in Spanish (or other languages) selected. ○ A student must be manually placed into a Human Reader test session to provide the Human Reader accessibility feature.
-Refer to the "Managing Test Sessions and Student Classes" guidance on Avocet for instructions for manually creating Human Reader test sessions.
+Differences Between Text Only and Text Plus Graphics: 7k Human Reader for the Mathematics Assessments in Spanish (or other languages) (SR/PNP Reference CB and CE) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Reader in Spanish (or other languages) selected.
+A student must be manually placed into a Human Reader test session to provide the Human Reader accessibility feature.
+Refer to the "Managing Test Sessions and Student Classes" guidance on Avocet for instructions for manually creating Human Reader test session.
 This will assign all students in the test session the same form as the Test Administrator and will match the Human Reader Script.
 Students in these sessions cannot have other PNP form supported accommodations such as Text-to-Speech (TTS), American Sign Language (ASL), Closed Captioning (CC), Assistive Technology - Screen Reader, Assistive Technology Non-Screen Reader.
 Important: Failure to manually place the students in a Human Reader session will result in the student receiving a form that differs from the form needed to provide the accessibility feature.